-4.4.
-PROFIBUS/PROFINET Acyclic Messages
+5.4.
+Profibus/PROFINET Acyclic Messages

-For most control systems using PROFIBUS or PROFINET networks, there are two types of commands that can be used to execute acyclic messages: RDREC (SFB52) and WRREC (SFB53).
+For most control systems using Profibus DP or PROFINET networks, there are two types of commands that can be used to execute acyclic messages: RDREC (SFB52) and WRREC (SFB53).
 The index and length parameters within these blocks are used to specify what variable (for Direct Access) or what command (for Indirect Access) is required.
 To read a variable, a combination of RDREC and WRREC commands are used.
 To write a value to a variable, the WRREC command is used.
 Index numbers used are interface dependent due to the restrictions of the particular network type.

-4.5.
-EIP/ControlNet Acyclic Messages
+5.5.
+EIP Acyclic Messages

-For control systems using EthernetIP or ControlNet networks, there are two types of commands that can be used to execute asynchronous messages: CIP Generic Message Instruction for Get Attribute Single ("e") or CIP Generic Message Instruction for Set Attribute Single ("10").
-These commands use parameters called class code, instance number, attribute number and length to be configured in the message block in order to specify what variable for Direct Access) or what command (for Indirect Access) is required.
+For control systems using an EthernetIP network, there are two types of commands that can be used to execute asynchronous messages: CIP Generic Message Instruction for Get Attribute Single ("e") or CIP Generic Message Instruction for Set Attribute Single ("10").
+These commands use parameters called class code, instance number, attribute number and length to be configured in the message block to specify what variable for Direct Access) or what command (for Indirect Access) is required.

-5 Commands
+6 Commands